tobgu/qcache/README.rst

 Features
 ********
 - Simple, single process, server.
 - Expressive JSON-based query language with format and features similar to SQL SELECT.
+Queries are data that can easily be transformed or enriched.
 - Support for JSON or CSV input and output format
 - Performant query performance on tables as large as 10 x 1000000 cells out of the box
 - No need for table definitions, tables are created dynamically based on the data inserted